Himmatwala (2013 film): Cast

-Promotion

-The first look poster of Himmatwala film was released on 23 March 2013, whilst the trailer was released on 24 January 2013.

-Soundtrack
+Cameo appearance

+Music

 The soundtrack includes remakes of the songs from the original version of the film, "Taki O Taki" and "Nainon Mein Sapna".
 The song promo of "Naino Mein Sapna" was released on 8 February 2013.
 The background score was composed by Sandeep Shirodkar, while the songs are composed by Sajid–Wajid and Sachin–Jigar.
-Lyricist Indeevar wrote for "Taki O Taki" and "Nainon Mein Sapna", alongside Sameer, who wrote for all the songs except a disco-based song, for which lyricist Mayur Puri wrote.
+Lyricist Indeevar wrote for "Taki O Taki" and "Nainon Mein Sapna", alongside Sameer Anjaan, who wrote for all the songs except a disco-based song, for which lyricist Mayur Puri wrote.